 In British Columbia, at least until March 31, 2014, the marriage of a testator automatically revokes his/her existing Will.
 This creates a very unfair situation where a testator dies soon after his marriage and his void-by-marriage Will had left everything to his children.
 All of a sudden, a new husband or wife takes a not-insignificant share of the estate since the pre-marriage Will is presumed revoked.

 That goes out the window, thank God.
 Although we don't like to generalize because it is not fair to everybody, many probate and estate lawyers have come across the odd scenario at least once in their estate practice of the so-called predatory marriage or gold-digger widow or widower, a person who at least as it is believed to be the case by the surviving children, married a mom or dad, often much older and always richer, with all due consideration given to money.
-One famous such case was the Anna Smith who, whilst a young topless model, married an 89-year-old lawyer and oil tycoon James Howard Marshall, worth $1.6-billion.
+One famous such case was the Anna Nicole Smith (see Anna Nicole Smith Law) who, whilst a young topless model, married 89-year-old lawyer and oil tycoon James Howard Marshall, worth $1.6-billion.
 He died a year later but whether or not exhaustion contributed to death, there is no know evidence.
+His latest will at the time of his death gave much of his assets to his voluptuous widow.

 WESA also provides that when spouses separate, they lose any gift or appointment a pre-breakup Will provided, unless the Will provides otherwise which, under the basic rules of human nature, is probably unlikely.
 But beware and study the WESA definition of the word "spouse", as the devil is in the detail.